Critical exponent and Hausdorff dimension in pseudo-Riemannian hyperbolic geometry: Introduction

 \subsection{Patterson-Sullivan densities}

-The main tool in the proof is the construction of a conformal density, which is a family of measures supported on the limit set indexed by points of the convex hull.
+The main tool in the proof of Theorem \ref{th - Intro exposnt critique = Hdim} is the construction of a conformal density, which is a family of measures supported on the limit set indexed by points of the convex hull.\\ The definition of conformal densities relies on the notion of Buseman functions, defined by $\beta_\xi(x,y)=\lim_{p\to \xi}d_{\h^{p,q}}(x,p)-d_{\h^{p,q}}(y,p)$ where $x,y\in\h^{p,q}$ and $\xi \in \partial \h^{p,q}$.
+Buseman functions will be studied in Subsection \ref{subsec - limit set}.

-\begin{defi} A conformal density of dimension $\delta$ is a family of measures $(\nu_x)_{x\in C(\Lambda)}$ satisfying the following conditions: \begin{enumerate} \item $\forall g\in \G$, $g^*\nu_x = \nu_{g x}$ (where $ g^*\nu (E) = \nu(g^{-1} E))$ \item $\forall x,y\in D$, $\frac{d \nu_x}{d\nu_{y}} (\xi) = e^{-\delta\beta_\xi (x,y)} $ \item $\supp(\nu_x)=\Lambda$ \end{enumerate} \end{defi}
+\begin{defi} A conformal density of dimension $s\in\R$ is a family of measures $(\nu_x)_{x\in C(\Lambda_\G)}$ satisfying the following conditions: \begin{enumerate} \item $\forall \g\in \G$, $\g^*\nu_x = \nu_{\g x}$ (where $ \g^*\nu (E) = \nu(\g^{-1} E))$ \item $\forall x,y\in C(\Lambda_\G)$, $\frac{d \nu_x}{d\nu_{y}} (\xi) = e^{-s \beta_\xi (x,y)} $ \item $\supp(\nu_x)=\Lambda_\G$ \end{enumerate} \end{defi}

-We adapt a classical construction due to S.J.
-Patterson and D. Sullivan \cite{patterson1976limit,sullivan1979density} in the hyperbolic case and obtain a conformal density of dimension $\delta_\AdS(\G)$ in section \ref{sec - conformal density}.
-For a nice introduction of this theory we refer to the lecture notes of J.-F. Quint \cite{quint2006overview}. \\ One of the important steps in order to identify $\delta_\AdS(\G)$ with the Hausdorff dimension of $\Lambda$ is that the measure of a Lorentzian ball of radius $r$ behaves like $r^{\delta_\AdS(\G)}$ as $r\tv 0$.
-This is a consequence of a result known as the Shadow Lemma (Theorem \ref{shadow_lemma}), proved in the hyperbolic case by Sullivan \cite{sullivan1979density}. \begin{theorem} Let $\nu$ be the Patterson-Sullivan density, and let $x\in C$.
-There is $c>0$ such that for all $\xi\in \Lambda$, $r\in (0,1)$, we have: where $B_x(\xi,r)$ is the Lorentzian ball on the boundary. \end{theorem}
+An adaptation of the classical construction due to S.J.
+Patterson and D. Sullivan \cite{patterson1976limit,sullivan1979density} in the hyperbolic case provides a conformal density of dimension $\delta_{\h^{p,q}}(\G)$.
+For a nice introduction of this theory we refer to the lecture notes of J.-F. Quint \cite{quint2006overview}. \\ One of the important steps in order to identify $\delta_{\h^{p,q}}(\G)$ with the pseudo-Riemannian Hausdorff dimension of $\Lambda_\G$ consists in showing that the measure of a pseudo-Riemannian ball of radius $r$ in the boundary $\partial\h^{p,q}$ behaves like $r^{\delta_{\h^{p,q}}}$ as $r\tv 0$.
+This is a consequence of a result known as the Shadow Lemma (Theorem \ref{shadow_lemma}), proved in the hyperbolic case by Sullivan \cite{sullivan1979density}. \begin{theorem} Let $\mu$ be the Patterson-Sullivan density, and let $x\in C(\Lambda_\G)$.
+There is $c>0$ such that for all $\xi\in \Lambda_\G$, $r\in (0,1)$, we have: where $B_x(\xi,r)$ is the pseudo-Riemannian ball on the boundary. \end{theorem}

-Thanks to the shadow lemma we also prove that the Patterson-Sullivan measure is ergodic.
-We construct in the same manner a measure on the non-wandering set of the unit tangent for the geodesic flow a finite, invariant, ergodic measure: the Bowen-Margulis measure.
+Thanks to the Shadow Lemma we also prove that Patterson-Sullivan measures are ergodic.
+From the Patterson-Sullivan density we also construct a measure on the non-wandering set of the unit tangent for the geodesic flow a finite, invariant, ergodic measure: the Bowen-Margulis measure.